nvramamoorthy/Coursera-PML-Project/writeup.md

 ```

-The required R Packeges were installed :
+The required R Packeges were installed.

 ```r